HIFU Risks & Side effects

 HIFU, High Intensity Focused Ultrasound is an excellent non-surgical treatment to lift, firm and tighten the skin.
-It is extremely popular because there are no other technologies that can stimulate every layer of the skin, including the SMAS layer, and it virtually has no downtime.
+It is extremely popular because no other technologies can stimulate every layer of the skin, including the SMAS layer, and it virtually has no downtime.
 The minimal risk of side effects is another reason it is so popular.
 Compared to other tightening treatments or surgery, the cost is also affordable.

 The HIFU is a non-surgical face lift using focused ultrasound.
 During a HIFU treatment, various cartridges are used to focus the ultrasound at different skin depths.
 The focused energy generates heat which tightens the SMAS layer and promotes collagen production in the Dermis layer to give a natural lifting appearance.

 Does HIFU Risk facial paralysis?